tented/co/README.md

-co
+tented.co
 ==

-This is only a tent
+This Is Only a Tent